platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 #### Restarting paused crons

-If the crons on your development environment are paused but you're still using them, you can push changes to the environment or redeploy it.
+If the crons on your preview environment are paused but you're still using them, you can push changes to the environment or redeploy it.

 To restart crons without changing anything: